rxseven/docker-playground/README.md

 #### Step 2/3 : Configuration

-Create `Dockkerrun.aws.json` file at the root of the project directory to deploy a Docker container from an existing Docker image to Elastic Beanstalk:
+**1.** Create `Dockkerrun.aws.json` file at the root of the project directory to deploy a Docker container from an existing Docker image to Elastic Beanstalk:

 ```sh
 touch Dockkerrun.aws.json
 ```

 A `Dockerrun.aws.json` file describes how to deploy a Docker container as an Elastic Beanstalk application.
 This JSON file is specific to Elastic Beanstalk.

+**2.** Add a deployment configuration:

 ```json
 {